harryzhou2000/DNDS/readme.md

 ## Array

-Array is a distributed data structure holding contagiously arrayed data.
+Array is a distributed data structure holding contiguously arrayed data.

 It has template args: